Atticus29/pcc_biology_213/README.md

 ### Tips for success in the course

 - Ask questions and respect your classmates' rights to ask questions.
 Asking questions is a hallmark of good science!
 Every student should feel comfortable asking questions.
 Don't give up if you feel you don't know what to ask.
 Learning how to communicate effectively should be one of your goals in a science class.
 Everyone gets "stuck" at one time or another.
 Effectively asking questions to help settle your confusion is a very useful and achievable skill.
 It also happens to be a trait of a good scientist!
+At the same time, please respect that there is a very long list of topics that we must get through during the course; if the questions don't pertain directly to the course content, perhaps they are better suited for discussions outside of class.

 - Science doesn't come naturally to most people; it is a skill, not a talent.
 If this is your first collegiate science course, you might be surprised at the amount of **time required to be successful**.
 Typically for every 1 hour a student is in a classroom lecture, they should be putting in 3 hours of homework on assignments, reading, and study time.
 This means that you should **carve out about 9 hours a week** to devote to reading, reviewing and completing assignments outside of the time spent with me in the classroom.
 This can vary for each student depending on how effectively you use your time and how well you comprehend the reading, but it should give you an idea of a typical college course expectation.